RobinGhosh64/sapintegration_from_azure/README.md

     - Logic App

-## Step 1: Create a Logic App that can describe and generate XSD to describe the input and outout responses for any SRFC action
+## Step 1: Create a Logic App that can describe input/output objects (request/response) to run any SAP RFC action
-1. In the Azure Portal, search for **Resource Groups**
+1. In the Azure Portal, search for **Logic App**
 2. Click on the **Add** button
 3. Fill out the **Basics** tab as follows:
 - **Subscription:** Choose your subscription